Meet our Champions

 Victory Nnaemeka (Imperial College London, UK)

-Victory Nnaemeka holds a Master's degree in Applied Biosciences and Biotechnology from Imperial College London, UK, where he completed his master's dissertation on Mycobacterium abscessus metabolomics, characterising the impact of host-derived carbons on adenylate signalling in M. abscessus.
-He works as a technician for the Oxford Vaccine Group (OVG), facilitating ongoing clinical trials.
-Nnaemeka has a keen interest in promoting antimicrobial stewardship and vaccine equity, which led him to become a Microbiology Champion to advocate for antimicrobial stewardship and vaccine acceptance among disadvantaged communities.
+I hold a Master's degree in Applied Biosciences and Biotechnology from Imperial College London, UK, where I completed my dissertation on Mycobacterium abscessus metabolomics, characterising the impact of host-derived carbons on adenylate signalling in M. abscessus.
+I work as a technician for the Oxford Vaccine Group (OVG), facilitating ongoing clinical trials.
+I have a keen interest in promoting antimicrobial stewardship and vaccine equity, which led me to become a Society Champion, to advocate for antimicrobial stewardship and vaccine acceptance among disadvantaged communities.

 -